Kyriosity/read-write/README+/software/tests/asQA/README+/QA_tests-pitfalls.md

 ## Conceptual

+### Overestimate of programming and automation

+Not every test automation will pay back.
+And even not every test shall be written in code.
+Furthermore, not every test must be formulated in steps.

+UI tests are a protruding example.

+### Wishful thinking Blaming the messenger

+The stories of remote testers who happily could with wishful thinking.

+### Hope on QA

+VETTED

+Will load the QA (happy enough) with

+Nevertheless, development shall be done as there's no

+### Pro forma QA

+Security, tunnel vision

+## "Technical"

 ### Tests of tests

 Writing tests of test frameworks may put one into the infernal loop while running and analyzing application tests, which will find the errors there.